Visual Impairment Team

 The frequency and type of support offered by the VI Team will be guided by the National Sensory Impairment Partnership (NatSIP) Eligibility Criteria and may include elements of:

-- An Early Years QTVI – Qualified Teacher of Visual Impairment will be assigned to the child and will work with them and the family until they are at the end of Year 1 (or end of Reception in Special School).
-Other specialist staff may also work with the
+- An Early Years QTVI – Above its QT visually impaired will be assigned to the child and will work with them and the family until they are at the end of Year 1 (or end of Reception in Special School).
+Other specialist staff may also work with the child and

 - Regular visits are provided according to the severity of visual impairment and intervention required, initially in the home and then, when the child moves into a setting.